sammy-SC/ftp-client/README.md

 Simple terminal based ftp client for Ubuntu Natty (11.04)

 It was a school assignment.
-No longer under active development
+No longer under active development.